 While CHAVEZ was in power, more than one million predominantly middle- and upper-class Venezuelans are estimated to have emigrated.
 The brain drain is attributed to a repressive political system, lack of economic opportunities, steep inflation, a high crime rate, and corruption.
 Thousands of oil engineers emigrated to Canada, Colombia, and the United States following CHAVEZ's firing of over 20,000 employees of the state-owned petroleum company during a 2002-03 oil strike.
 Additionally, thousands of Venezuelans of European descent have taken up residence in their ancestral homelands.
 Nevertheless, Venezuela has attracted hundreds of thousands of immigrants from South America and southern Europe because of its lenient migration policy and the availability of education and health care.
 Venezuela also has been a fairly accommodating host to Colombian refugees, numbering about 170,000 as of year-end 2016.
 However, since 2014, falling oil prices have driven a major economic crisis that has pushed Venezuelans from all walks of life to migrate or to seek asylum abroad to escape severe shortages of food, water, and medicine; soaring inflation; unemployment; and violence.
 As of October 2018, an estimated 3 million Venezuelands were refugees or migrants worldwide, with 2.4 million in Latin America and the Caribbean (notably Colombia, Brazil, Mexico, Panama, Chile, Guyana, the Dominican Republic, or taken perilous journeys by raft to Aruba and Curacao.
-Asylum applications have increased significantly in the US and Brazil in 2016.
+Asylum applications increased significantly in the US and Brazil in 2016.
 Although several receiving countries are making efforts to increase immigration restrictions and to deport illegal Venezuelan migrants - Ecuador and Peru in August 2018 began requiring valid passports for entry, which are diffult to obtain for Venezuelans.
 Nevertheless, Venezuelans continue to migrate to avoid economic collapse at home.